-- Organisations that exist to make profit, including Private Limited Companies, Public Limited Companies, Unlimited Companies, or Sole Traders. - General Partnerships, Limited Partnerships, or Limited Liability Partnerships. - Commercial organisations. - Organisations with a focus on music, drama, dance and art forms outside the visual arts. - Individuals or unincorporated bodies directly (unless an application is submitted by or with the formal written agreement of an eligible organisation [as described above]). - Hospitals and places of worship. - Schools or higher education institutions.
+- Commercial or for-profit organisations, including Private Limited Companies, Public Limited Companies, Unlimited Companies, or Sole Traders. - General Partnerships, Limited Partnerships, or Limited Liability Partnerships. - Organisations with a focus on music, drama, dance and art forms outside the visual arts. - Individuals or unincorporated bodies directly (unless an application is submitted by or with the formal written agreement of an eligible organisation [as described above]). - Hospitals and places of worship. - Schools or higher education institutions.